for-the-new-order/for-the-new-order.github.io/_posts/2020-05-03-updated-squads-and-squadrons-house-rules.md

 ---
-title: 'Updated Squad & Squadron house rules'
+title: 'Updated Squads & Squadrons house rules'
 date: 2020-05-03 14:00:00
 excerpt: 'Get ready to explore the updated Squads & Squadrons rules and the new Squadron and Stormtrooper Squad Leader talent trees!'
 toc: false